arungudelli/angularjswiki/content/en/fontawesome/fa-low-vision.md

-## Rotate Low Vision Icon using fa-rotate-x
+## Rotate fa-low-vision Icon using fa-rotate-x
 To rotate the font awesome icon fa-low-vision, Use fa-rotate-x class

 Where 'x' represents degree of rotation.